 The Camden County Health Hub, located on the Camden County College campus at 200 College Drive in Blackwood, is accepting scheduled appointments and limited walk-ups for any child every Tuesday and Thursday, from 9 a.m. to 8 p.m.

 Individuals Ages 12 and Older

 The general public may make appointments for vaccination at Cooper University Hospital in Camden.
-The Vaccination Center is located in the parking lot next to the Ronald McDonald House and across the street from our Hospital Garage between Stevens Street and MLK Blvd.
+Our Vaccination Center is located in the parking lot next to the Ronald McDonald House and across the street from our Hospital Garage between Stevens Street and MLK Blvd.
 You can use your myCooper account to find open dates and times and make your appointment.
 If you don't have a myCooper account, you can create one here.

 Patients may also make appointments to receive the vaccine at more than 40 of our outpatient offices, including all Cooper Primary Care, Cooper General Pediatrics, and Cooper Obstetrics and Gynecology offices.
 Patients of MD Anderson Cancer Center at Cooper and the Early Intervention Program are also able to receive the vaccine at those locations.
 Please use your myCooper account to make your appointment.
 If you don't have a myCooper account, you can create one here.